ngduc/awesome-stellar/README.md

 - [Stellar Developers Documentation](https://www.stellar.org/developers/) - documentation homepage.

-- [Horizon](https://github.com/stellar/go/tree/master/services/horizon) (Golang) - the client facing API server for the Stellar ecosystem.
+- [Horizon](https://github.com/stellar/go/tree/master/services/horizon) (Golang) - an API server for the Stellar ecosystem.
+It acts as the interface between stellar-core and applications that want to access the Stellar network.

 - [Stellar-core](https://github.com/stellar/stellar-core) (C++) - a replicated state machine that maintains a local copy of a cryptographic ledger and processes transactions against it, in consensus with a set of peers.
 It implements the Stellar Consensus Protocol, a federated consensus protocol.

+#### Java

+- [Java-stellar-sdk](https://github.com/stellar/java-stellar-sdk) - provides APIs to build transactions and connect to Horizon.

 #### Javascript